Christian

 PRIMARY

-EFFECT TEST:The second prong of the Lemon test states that the
+EFFECT TEST:The second prong of

-principal or primary effect of a law or program must be one that
+law or program must be one that neither advances nor inhibits the

-neither advances nor inhibits the practice of religion.
-Just because
+practice of religion.
+Just because a program has a "primary"

-a program has a "primary" effect to promote some legitimate
+effect to promote some legitimate secular end, nevertheless the

-secular end, nevertheless the program may be further examined to
+program may be further examined to ascertain whether it also has

-ascertain whether it also has the direct and immediate effect of
+the direct and immediate effect of advancing religion.
+"Secular

-advancing religion.
-"Secular objectives no matter how desirable
+objectives no matter how desirable and irrespective of whether judges

-calipers to ascertain whether the secular benefits outweigh the
+the secular benefits outweigh the sectarian benefits, cannot serve...

-sectarian benefits, cannot serve... to justify... a direct and substantial
+to justify... a direct and substantial advancement of religion."

 However,